 Catch Moulin Rouge the Musical when it comes to a city near you

-find it in most places podcasts are available Catch it when it comes to a city near you, and if you’re in the Detroit area, don’t miss its residency at the Detroit Opera House from September 17 through October 6th, through Broadway in Detroit!
+Moulin Rouge the Musical is currently on tour!
+Catch it when it comes to a city near you, and if you’re in the Detroit area, don’t miss its residency at the Detroit Opera House from September 17 through October 6th, through Broadway in Detroit!